Kelly Breen Boyce (firstname.lastname@example.org)

 As founder of Bareiter Counseling Center Beth was passionate about providing a safe nurturing environment for all.
 Beth continues to be devoted to helping adults, couples, and families face life challenges and find the healing and freedom God desires.
 She primarily uses a depth-oriented approach from a family systems perspective helping people to understand how their past is impacting their current life.
 Beth has been helping individuals, couples and families for the last 30+ years.
 She is a licensed Professional Counselor and a Licensed Marriage and Family Therapist.
 She has been in private practice for 25 years with her prior experience in addiction.
 Her specialties include addiction, trauma, couples, depression, and anxiety.
 She uses a depth oriented approach from a family systems perspective.
 She has advanced training in Internal Family Systems and advanced couples training with the Gottman Institute.
 She is currently an AAMFT Approved Supervisor.

 Melissa graduated with a Master of Arts in Counseling degree from Franciscan University of Steubenville in 2005.
 She is a Licensed Professional Counselor.
 Melissa has twelve years of experience counseling adult and adolescent individuals and families in the areas of anxiety, depression, grief and loss, self esteem, communication and relationship skills, spiritual growth, family conflict, trauma, and unplanned pregnancy.
 Melissa currently works with individuals ages twelve and older, families and couples seeking pre-marital counseling.
 Melissa uses a variety of approaches in counseling depending on each individual’s or family’s needs.
-These include Internal Family Systems Therapy, Experiential therapy, Imago Therapy, Trauma Stage Processing, and Mindfulness-based Therapy.
+She has advanced training in Internal Family Systems and often utilizes Mindfulness-based Therapy, Experiential Therapy, Dialectical Behavior Therapy and Trauma Stage Processing.
 Melissa will also provide guidance for those seeking healing in spiritual and faith-based matters.